AndreasLH/ML_Ops_stable_diffusion/reports/README.md

 >
 > Answer:

 We used the Diffusers framework by Huggingface in our project to easily implement a denoising diffusion probabilistic model (DDPM).
-From the diffusers package, we used the DDPMScheduler function to gradually apply noise to an image, the DDPMPipeline function to denoise encoded images from the model, and imported a 2D U-Net model.
+From the diffusers package, we used the DDPMScheduler function to gradually apply noise to an image, the DDPMPipeline function to denoise encoded images from the model and imported a 2D U-Net model.
+We used Pytorch lighting to wrap the model and get access to all the nice features granted for free.
+We used the functionality to save the best model automatically and to select the device smartly.
+It was also much easier to log things with W&B through Pytorch lightning.
+Pytorch lightning also has a metrics library that we used for evaluation during training.

 ## Coding environment